cyang0513/O365MSGraphConsole/README.md

 # O365MSGraphConsole

+For CSG internal trainning and demo purpose only.

 Office 365 Microsoft Graph API Console

 A demo console app of how to read Office 365 mail via Microsoft graph API.